reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/Overview.md

 **Data Science** - Data Science experience enables you to build, deploy, and operationalize machine learning models seamlessly within your Fabric experience.
 It integrates with Azure Machine Learning to provide built-in experiment tracking and model registry.
 Data scientists are empowered to enrich organizational data with predictions and allow business analysts to integrate those predictions into their BI reports.
 This way it shifts from descriptive to predictive insights.

-**Data Warehouse** - Data Warehouse experience provides industry leading SQL performance and scale.
-It fully separates compute from storage, enabling independent scaling of both the components.
+**Data Warehouse** - Data Warehouse experience provides industry-leading SQL performance and scale.
+It fully separates compute from storage, enabling independent scaling of both components.
 Additionally, it natively stores data in the open Delta Lake format.
 Real-Time Analytics - Observational data, which is collected from various sources such as apps, IoT devices, human interactions, and so many more.
-It's currently the fastest growing data category.
+It's currently the fastest-growing data category.
 This data is often semi-structured in formats like JSON or Text.
 It comes in at high volume, with shifting schemas.
 These characteristics make it hard for traditional data warehousing platforms to work with.
-Real-Time Analytics is best in class engine for observational data analytics.
+Real-Time Analytics is in class engine for observational data analytics.

 **Power BI** - Power BI is the world's leading Business Intelligence platform.
 It ensures that business owners can access all the data in Fabric quickly and intuitively to make better decisions with data.